Customer Service

 Bottom line

 Engaged users, retained customers, and an unstoppable flow of positive reviews only sounds too good to be true.
 When in fact, all these perks are closer than you think.
-While providing in-app support hasn’t become mainstream, there’s still a chance to jump on the bandwagon and beat your competitors on the ground.
+While providing in-app support hasn’t become mainstream, there’s still a chance to jump on the bandwagon and beat your competitors to the ground.

 Anastasiia Khlystova

 As a sporadic visitor of internet stores and a content marketing manager with 8+ years of experience, Anastasiia knows what good customer service is.
-And as a head of content at HelpCrunch, she knows how to write about customer service so that everyone understands its true importance and key aspects.
+Anastasiia is a former Head of Content at HelpCrunch, so she knows how to write about customer service so that everyone understands its true importance and key aspects.
 Her professional interests include AI chatbots and different aspects of customer support automation.
 When not writing for the HelpCrunch blog, she likes to read modern literature, watch independent cinema, and cuddle with her cat and dog.

 Follow me on: